bzcheeseman/tyr/README.md

 ## Why use tyr?
 tyr compiles to LLVM IR directly, or even just an object file.
-This means that its output can be very small, depending on the size of your struct - the example above produces a 1.7K object file and a 4.7K LLVM bitcode file.
+This means that its output can be very small, depending on the size of your struct.
 It also doesn't use any external libraries to do any part of its work, in fact, the only non-generated functions it calls are `malloc`, `realloc` and `free`.
 This means that you can ship your tyr generated code to anywhere that has the C standard library installed (so pretty much any Unix system).

 tyr also ships with a small runtime of supporting libraries.
 These are designed to be lightweight and POSIX compliant, so they should also run anywhere that has the C standard library.
-They are enabled by default but they can be disabled by passing the `-no-link-rt` flag to the tyr compiler.
+They are disabled by default, but can be enabled by passing in flags corresponding to the desired runtime libs.
+Currently we have:

+ - Base64: enables Base64 encoding according to [this rfc](https://tools.ietf.org/html/rfc4648#section-5).
+Enabled by passing the `-base64` command line option.
+ - File Helper: helper functions for writing to and reading from files.
+Enabled by passing the `-file-utils` command line option.

 ## How to contribute
 Literally anywhere you see the need.
 The bullets in the Roadmap section are a great place